nurdann/bookmarkShareApp/README.md

 ```
 We use `-o` options so that only the specified key is used, otherwise AWS will drop multiple attemps to authenticate.
 Also use IP address to avoid DNS issues.

+**Note**: When connecting to the EC2 instance via browser the user is can be `root`, but for ssh connection it is `ec2-user`.

 #### AWS CodePipeline

 Add github as a source for Codepipeline.
 When specifying buildspec leave the field empty so by default it looks for `buildspec.yml` at the project root directory.

 The `install` commands are run before `build`.
 The `artifacts` indicates which files to save and deploy after build is finished.
-The artifacts files are placed under `/var/app/current/` on AWS EC2 server, and launched with `npm start`.
+The artifacts files are placed under `/var/app/current/` (older content is removed) on AWS EC2 server, and launched with `npm start`.

 ```
 # buildspec.yml